Affidavits For Family Court

 Plaintiff: ‘In a text message from my husband he admits using

 Of course, these examples address just one topic.
 In most situations, there are many such points to be made.
-List out the points you feel need to be made.
+List the points you feel need to be made.
 Get with your lawyer to prioritize them.
 Then put them into your words.
 Order them for most important to least important.
 If there are incidents that happen over time, list them in sequence.
 Make sure the judge will be able to understand your timeline.

 Your personal affidavit will be longer than the character affidavits your supporters are writing.
 Four-page affidavits are common.

-Creating a powerful affidavit is an iteractive process.
+Creating a powerful affidavit is an iterative process.
 You and your lawyer will repeat a cycle of edit, proofread, improve until you get the version you both think will work.
 If you are not using a lawyer, find someone who can help you write, edit, and proofread.

 Since your affidavit is the most important one you present, it should have a caption.
 See above section on captions.